-a) Interest Rate Risk Aggregated interest rate risk is calculated as change in net present value for all assets or instrument (with maturity longer than 3 months) exposed to interest rates when changing all relevant rates by one percent point (parallel shift in rate curves).
-The shareholder's return is Interest Rate Risk from the banking book with ma less than 3 months plus margin from ordinary banking activities. b) Policy for managing interest rate risk Market risk is not a core business area for the Bank.
+Table I CU IRRBBA a) Interest Rate Risk Aggregated interest rate risk is calculated as change in net present value for all assets or instrument exposed to interest rates when changing all relevant rates by one percent point (parallel shift in rate curves).
+1) b) Policy for managing interest rate risk Market risk is not a core business area for the Bank.
 The Bank shall not in an active way seek to take positions.
 Market risk should arise from funding, lending and liquidity management activities.
-Market risk above a certain threshold has to be reduced to low/moderate with application of appropriate hedging instruments. c) Limits and monitoring The risk is measured as change in Net Present Value (NPV) with 1%-point change in interest rates.
+Market risk above a certain threshold has to be reduced to low/moderate with application of appropriate hedging instruments. reduced to low/moderate with apprearion of appropriate nedging instruments. c) Limits and monitoring The risk is measured as change in Net Present Value (NPV) with 1%-point change in interest rates.
 The Bank has established risk limits for single currencies as well as an aggregate risk.
-Interest rate risk is measured and reported weekly f) Hedging and accounting Market risk above a certain threshold (limits) has to be reduced to low/moderate with application of appropriate hedging instruments.
-Hedging instruments are recognized as fair market value i) Scenario Parameters for Table EU IRRBBI 1) Parallel up: 1% point 2) Parallel down: 1% point down Steeper curve: 3 months unchanged, 1 year rate 0.5% point up 5 year 1% point up 4) Flatter curve: 3 months unchanged, 1 year rate 0.5% point down 5 year 1% 4) Flatter curve.
-5 months unchanged, 1 year rate 0.5% point down 5 year 1% point down

-5) Short rates up: 1% point 6) Short rates down: 1% point 1) 2) Interest rate notification for deposits without fixed duration Average limit for interest rate notification: 8 weeks Maximum limit for interest rate notification: 8 weeks
+Interest rate risk is measured and reported weekly interest rate risk is measured and reported weekly f) Hedging and accounting Market risk above a certain threshold (limits) has to be reduced to low/moderate with application of appropriate hedging instruments. • ' ' Hedging instruments are recognized as fair market value i) Scenario Parameters for Table EU IRRBBI 1) Parallel up: 1% point 2) Parallel down: 1% point down 2) Steamer courses 2 months another and 1 year rate 0.5% point up 5 year 1% 3) Steeper curve: 3 months unchanged, 1 year rate 0.5% point up 5 year 1% point up 4) Flatter curve: 3 months unchanged, 1 year rate 0.5% point down 5 year 1% point down 5) Short rates up: 1% point 6) Short rates down: 1% point 1) 2) Interest rate notification for deposits without fixed duration 1, 2, Average limit for interest rate notification: 8 weeks Maximum limit for interest rate notification: 8 weeks